timboudreau/giulius/README.md

     }
 ```

+There are plenty of similar settings interfaces (which can in fact be adaptered
+to ``Settings`` very easily);  the key distinction about Settings is that it
+does not have mutator methods.
+That doesn't mean the contents of a Settings can't
+change, just that if you want that to happen, the code that does that is probably
+not the code that also consumes the settings - and if it is, that indicates a
+design problem.

 Note that ``Settings`` does not do magic:  If you have a setting stored as "foo"
 and you call `Settings.getInt` on it, you will get a `NumberFormatException`.
 Generally these are fail-fast when used with Guice, meaning that if the settings